jlipponen/RuuviGate/README.md

 * [RuuviTag Sensor](https://github.com/ttu/ruuvitag-sensor) by _ttu_ used to poll RuuviTag data
 * [Azure IoT SDKs for Python](https://github.com/Azure/azure-iot-sdk-python) used to publish the RuuviTag data

-Elaborate list of used Python packages in [poetry.lock](./poetry.lock)

 ## Prerequisites
 * [Poetry](https://python-poetry.org/)
 * Python (>=3.8)